TomGrobbe/MenuAPI/README.md

 1. Download the latest release zip and use the correct version (FiveM/RedM) for your resource.
 Simply include the DLL as a reference in your C# project and add `using MenuAPI;` to each file where you need to use MenuAPI.
 2. Use the NuGet package, which can be found [here](https://www.nuget.org/packages/MenuAPI.FiveM/) for FiveM, and [here](https://www.nuget.org/packages/MenuAPI.RedM/) for RedM.

-After doing either of the above and you're ready to build and publish your resource, add `files {'MenuAPI.dll'}` to your `fxmanifest.lua` or `__resource.lua` file, and make sure that you include the `MenuAPI.dll` file in the folder of your resource.
+After doing either of the above and you're ready to build and publish your resource, add `files {'MenuAPI.dll'}` to your `fxmanifest.lua` file, and make sure that you include the `MenuAPI.dll` file in the folder of your resource.

 ## Documentation